BUS410/Life/README.md

 # Life

-This is my little module that mimics natural selection.
+This is my little program that mimics natural selection.